The houses

 What does the first house represent?

 The self as it meets the world: appearance, manner, first impressions, and the instinctive way you start things.
-Its cusp is the ascendant — the sign rising on the eastern horizon at your birth — which is why the first house is the most time-sensitive part of a chart.
+In Placidus the first-house cusp is the ascendant degree.
+In whole-sign houses the entire rising sign is the first house, with the ascendant degree inside it.

 Is the first house the same as the rising sign?